ersinkecis/ITEADLIB_Arduino_Nextion/readme.md

 you need to modify the line in configuration file:

 	#define dbSerial Serial    ---> #define dbSerial Serialxxx
-    #define nexSerial Serial2  ---> #define nexSeria Serialxxx
+    #define nexSerial Serial2  ---> #define nexSerial Serialxxx

 ## Disable Debug Serial

-If you want to disable the debug information,you need to modify the line in configuration file:
+If you want to enable the debug information,you need to modify the line in configuration file:

-    #define DEBUG_SERIAL_ENABLE ---> //#define DEBUG_SERIAL_ENABLE
+    //#define DEBUG_SERIAL_ENABLE ---> #define DEBUG_SERIAL_ENABLE

 # UNO-like Mainboards